Adepts-Of-0xCC/blog/_posts/alternatives-copy-shellcode/2021-02-18-alternatives-copy-shellcode.md

 image:
 ---

-Dear Fell**owl**ship, today's homily is about how we can (ab)use different native Windows functions a to copy our shellcode to a RWX section in our VBA Macros.
+Dear Fell**owl**ship, today's homily is about how we can (ab)use different native Windows functions to copy our shellcode to a RWX section in our VBA Macros.

 # Prayers at the foot of the Altar a.k.a. disclaimer